 Have you always had a certain type of safety meeting?
 Or do you hold a weekly safety meeting no matter what…even if you don’t necessarily have a pressing topic to cover?
 What if you asked your people for input on your next safety meeting?
 That’s just one example of how you can be open to new ideas, and how you can solicit input to gain trust.
 Don’t be afraid to challenge the “norms” in your culture to fight complacency or boredom, either.

 iReportSource Helps You Improve the Employee Safety Experience

-iReportSource is a mobile, web-based software application designed to make employee safety programs more efficient and effective. iReportSource takes the paperwork—and the headaches—out of reporting, collaboration and follow-up.
+iReportSource is a mobile, web-based software application designed to make employee safety programs more efficient and effective. iReportSource safety software takes the paperwork—and the headaches—out of reporting, collaboration and follow-up.
 No matter who the employee is, no matter their role or level in your organization, iReportSource is an efficient, intuitive way to help them manage and contribute to safety.